Maryland Constitutional Amendment

 (B) That the State, as trustee, shall protect, conserve, and enhance Maryland’s natural resources, including its air, lands, waters, wildlife, and ecosystems, for the benefit of both present and future generations.

 Why is an Environmental Human Rights Amendment Needed?

-As human beings, we depend on clean air, clean water, healthy soil, and a stable environment.
+Like all life on earth, human beings depend on clean air, clean water, healthy soil, and a stable environment.
 Without these essentials, all other rights are jeopardized.
 As you can see from the image below, Maryland residents face increasing exposure of pollutants in the air, water, and land which have negatively impacted public health with increased rates of lung disorders, heart disease and cancer.
-Even worse, the pandemic revealed that these disparities in exposure to air pollution also increased the likelihood of developing Covid19 in black and brown communities.
+Even worse, the pandemic revealed that disparities in exposure to air pollution also increased the likelihood of developing Covid19 in black and brown communities.

 In 1973 the Maryland General Assembly passed the Maryland Environmental Policy Act which recognized that “each person has the fundamental and inalienable right to a healthful environment.”
 Yet, many state agencies failed to enact rules to enforce this right and the policy lies dormant.

 We can and must do better for our communities: from Maryland landfills with harmful greenhouse gas emissions, to the CAFOs and nitrate pollution on the Eastern shore, to concentrated power plants and superfund sites in Prince George’s and Calvert Counties, to PFAS contaminating drinking water in Montgomery County and fish in Piscataway Creek and the Potomac River, and many more.

-The consistent thread across these examples is the reality that communities of color and those who live in low-income neighborhoods are the communities bearing the burden of this pollution and the consequences of health disparities.
-Our state has created systems that reinforce inequity from generation to generation and it’s time to make fundamental changes to those systems.
+The consistent thread across these examples is the reality that communities of color and those who live in low-income neighborhoods are the communities that bear the greatest burden of this pollution and the harshest consequences of health disparities.

 What will an Environmental Human Rights Amendment do?

-The proposed Environmental Human Rights Amendment is a legal and accountability tool that can be used by Marylanders, NGO’s, local governments, and state agencies to ensure that our rights to a healthful environment are protected and enforced.
+The proposed Environmental Human Rights Amendment is a legal accountability tool that can be used by Marylanders, NGO’s, local governments, and state agencies to ensure that our rights to a healthful environment are protected and enforced.

 Such constitutional rights elsewhere in the US and around the world have been proven to:1